What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Grill-Your-Own Okonomiyaki at Sometaro restaurant in Tokyo, Japan

-Sometaro Okonomiyaki is a grill-it-yourself Asakusa restaurant in Tokyo that has been in business since 1937.
-The busy restaurant (expect to wait) has multiple teppan tables where guests can opt to dine solo or with fellow patrons.
+They have multiple teppan tables where you can opt to dine solo or with others.
 We chose the latter, as it’s always a great way to meet new people!

 Cooking At Sometarō Okonomiyaki, Tokyo, Japan